-Studio Swine (Super Wide Interdisciplinary New Explorers) is an art collective established in 2011 by Japanese Architect Azusa Murakami and British Artist Alexander Groves.
+Studio Swine (Super Wide Interdisciplinary New Explorers) is an art collective established in 2011 by Alexander Groves (UK) and Azusa Murakami (JP).

 Their work straddles between the spheres of sculpture, installations and cinema, blending poetry and research into immersive experiences.
 The studio adopts an unique approach to each work, drawing on the distinctive resources and vernacular aesthetic of its cultural, historic and economic landscape.
 Professional training in art and architecture allows the studio to bridge rich and emotional narratives with rigorous technical and spatial awareness.